 Every rider must carry on all stages:

-- Hydration system with minimum capacity of 2 litres per rider with energy drink mixes.
+- Water/energy drink (2 drinking bottles recommended).
 The Swazi valleys can get extremely hot.
 You will be able to top up at the daily water point;

 - Food the average winning time is around 4 hours per day so slower riders can expect 6 to 7 hours in the saddle.
 Be sensible and rather carry too much food and don’t get caught short.
 Limited snacks such as bread, muffins etc may be available from breakfast each day and there will also be some snacks available at the daily water points;